 B.S., Texas A&M University, Nutritional Sciences, 2016

-His research focuses on determining the mechanisms by which high-fat diet and obesity increase the risk of colorectal cancer.
+Michael’s graduate research focused on determining the mechanisms by which high-fat diet and obesity increase the risk of colorectal cancer.
 Specifically, his work involves understanding the alterations of plasma membrane biophysical properties in diseased states.
-He hopes to contribute to the ongoing research and provide novel information that will promote utilizing nutrition as a preventive medicine.
+With these novel findings, he hopes to contribute to the ongoing research and provide innovative information that will promote utilizing nutrition as a preventive medicine.